 From the menu, tap Draft Records.

-Select each record individually, review the record and make any necessary changes, and then tap Save.
+Select each record individually and tap Save.

 A few things to note about offline drafts

-While disconnected, you can only create standalone records or associate records to those that are available for offline access on your device.
+While offline, you can only create standalone records or associate records to those that are available for offline access on your device.
 For example, you can create an opportunity for an account only if that account was created before you went offline, and if it’s available for offline access.
 You can’t create an opportunity for an account while offline if you also created the account while offline.

-When you’re offline, you can’t set the value for lookup fields.
+While offline, you can’t set the value for lookup fields.
 If you create a record that is associated with another record, such as adding a phone call to a contact, some lookup fields might populate automatically (in this case, the To and From fields might pre-populate).
 You need to fill these fields in once you re-connect while you review and save your drafts.